thehyve/cbioportal-docker/example_commands.md

 ### Importing data (method 2) ###

-Similar to the method above, but here you open a bash on the container itself and execute the commands there.
+Similar to the method above, but here you open a bash shell in an otherwise idle container and run the commands there.

 ###### Step 1 (one time only for a specific image)

-Set up the container `importer-container` mapping the input and output dirs with `-v` parameters:
+Set up the container `importer-container` mapping the input and output dirs with `-v` parameters, and keep it running idle in the
+background:

 ```shell
 docker run -d --name="importer-container" \